psia12345/t3-app/README.md

+# T3 app

+This is a demo app.
+Testing out T3 stack

+## Useful scripts

+`npm run dev` to start dev environment
+`npx prisma studio` to start Prisma to browse data `npx prisma db push` to push the state from Prisma schema to the database during prototyping

+---

+## Default readme content

-# Create T3 App
+### Create T3 App

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

-## What's next?
+#### What's next?
 How do I make an app with this?

 We try to keep this project as simple as possible, so you can start with just the scaffolding we set up for you, and add additional things later when they become necessary.